Skip to main content

 The difference between chargers

-These are the types of chargers you’ll use while charging your car at home, work or a public charging station.
-Note that exact charging rates depend on both your car and the specific charger model.
+These are the types of chargers you’ll use while charging your electric vehicle at home, work or a public charging station.
+Note that exact charging rates depend on both your EV and the specific charger model.

 level_one_charger_icon